JayWalker512/CryptoNoter/README.md

 sudo sh install.sh
 ```

-* Install A Control Panel (Vesta CP or Cpanel)
+* Install Control Panel (Vesta CP or Cpanel)
 * Add Your Domain via Control Panel
 * Set Up Your Domain DNS Properly & Configure Firewalls
 * Use CertBot To Assign SSL For Your Domain
-* Login Via FTP and Upload Files Within The Web Folder To Your Domain
+* Login Via FTP and Upload The Files Within The `web` Folder To Your Domain

 ## Usage
 * Run CryptoNoter server.js script